tanushka-r/CodingExercise/submission.md

 Could add popularity rating - e.g. stars, numbers or percentage that immediately visible.

-Could add roll-over or, for mobile, on-tap overlay with more info about each book/movie.
+Could add roll-over (for mobile on-tap) overlay with more info about each book/movie.